 cold hands dream of warm log fires.

-outside grey coloured clouds scudding,
+through window see grey clouds scudding,

-stomach satiated, now book to browse
+stomach satiated, perhaps book to browse

 image credit: Dianne Sutherland